ETFE

 • APPLICATIONS

 Critical Fluid Transfer – ETFE’s unique copolymer structure protects against chemical invasion, physical abrasion, and radiation.
-ETFE maintains its mechanical properties at a continuous working temperature up to 300 ºF (148 ºC) and can withstand exposure to a wide range of acids, bases, and hydrocarbons.
-ETFE tubing is used where there is a need for high chemical resistance, moderate temperature tolerance, and excellent mechanical strength.
-You will find this tubing used in areas such as automotive, aerospace, medical, oil and gas exploration, analytical, chemical, and general industrial applications.
+ETFE maintains its mechanical properties at a continuous working temperature of up to 300 ºF (148 ºC) and can withstand exposure to a wide range of acids, bases, and hydrocarbons.

-Dry Lubrication – ETFE is a very lubricious plastic with a low coefficient of friction nearly matching that of PTFE.
-This smooth surface facilitates feeding of wires and other components through extended tubing channels for applications also requiring abrasion protection.
+Dry Lubrication – ETFE is a very lubricious plastic with a low coefficient of friction, nearly matching that of PTFE.
+This smooth surface facilitates the feeding of wires and other components through extended tubing channels for applications that require abrasion protection.
 ETFE also provides a durable jacketing material that easily slides over fiber optics without causing damage.

-Electrical – Because of ETFE’s exceptional dielectric properties, ETFE heat shrink is a good option for electrical insulation while at the same time conferring superior chemical resistance when shrunk over wires.
+Electrical – Because of ETFE’s exceptional dielectric properties, ETFE heat shrink is a good option for electrical insulation while conferring superior chemical resistance when shrunk over wires.
 ETFE heat shrink is an excellent splicing aid for designed applications or repairs made in the field.

 Wire Splicing – ETFE heat shrink provides exceptional electrical insulation and chemical resistance; these attributes serve it well as a splicing aid when needing to join wires without soldering or welding.

-Medical – ETFE is sterilizable via several protocols including gamma irradiation, ETO, and autoclaving.
-ETFE tubing’s high degree of chemical inertness also makes it very amenable to use in a medical setting and is Class VI approved.
+Medical – ETFE is sterilizable via several protocols, including gamma irradiation, ETO, and autoclaving.
+ETFE tubing’s high degree of chemical inertness makes it very amenable to use in a medical setting.

 Wire Harness – With a dielectric strength extending up to 1800 volts/mil, ETFE is an effective option for wire harness insulation in addition to its abrasion protection.
 ETFE convoluted tubing serves as a flexible conduit to protect wires, cables, and fiber optics from physical damage due to its mechanical toughness while also providing added insulation.
 Expandable ETFE spiral wrap, or spiral cut tubing, provides similar abrasion protection.